Multimessenger constraints for ultra-dense matter: Results

 In \fig\ref{fig:different_GW170817_implementations}, we show how the value of $\mCrito$ affects the allowed EoS and MR spaces for both the high- and low-spin priors for GW170817 \cite{Abbott:2018wiz}.
 Where appropriate, we also display the joint results obtained by combining these hypotheses with the tidal deformability constraint $\tilde{\Lambda} < 720$, ensuring that they are both simultaneously satisfied for at least one of the trial binaries consistent with GW170817.
 Since the theory of NS tidal deformability only exists for slowly rotating stars, we do not impose a tidal deformability constraint paired with the high-spin priors.
 We note that the conservative $\mCrito=\mTOVo$ value provides the limit $\mTOV < 2.57 M_\odot$ (low-spin prior), or $\mTOV < 2.53 M_\odot$ together with $\tilde{\Lambda} < 720$, which should be considered the most robust upper limits on the TOV limit mass consistent with the GW170817 event in conjunction with the BH formation hypothesis and the low-spin prior analyses.
 If instead the GW170817 high-spin priors are adopted (without any tidal deformability bounds imposed), for $\mCrito=\mTOVo$ the upper bound on the TOV limit is $2.69M_\odot$ as shown by the blue shaded region in the bottom left panel in Fig.~\ref{fig:different_GW170817_implementations}.
 As shown in the same figure, when $\mCrito=\mSuprao$ instead is adopted the upper limit on the maximum TOV mass is $2.25M_\odot$ in conjunction with the GW170817 high-spin priors.
 These constraints are the tightest upper limits when $\mCrito=\mSuprao$ is adopted.
 We will return our discussion to constraints arising from the case $\mCrito=\mSuprao$ below.

 Notice also that some works have used the idea that the GW170817 total gravitational mass (in conjunction with the low-spin priors) must be greater than a critical mass to constrain the TOV maximum mass.
 For the low-spin priors the GW170817 total gravitational mass is $M_{\rm GW170817}=2.73_{-0.01}^{+0.04}M_\odot$ (90\% credible interval)~\cite{Abbott:2018wiz}, so the straightforward argument $M_{\rm GW170817}\geq \mTOV$ implies $\mTOV\lesssim 2.7M_\odot$.
 This is less tight than our bound set by $\mCrito=\mTOVo$ because it does not account for the fact that it is the rest mass (baryon number) that is conserved, not the gravitational mass.
+In Ref.~\cite{Rezzolla:2017aly}, however, the authors use the conservation of rest mass, the inferred total gravitational mass, and quasi-universal relations to derive the constraint $\mTOV \lesssim 2.59 M_{\odot}$.
+This result is compatible with our values derived above without the use of quasi-universal relations, and using the extremely well-measured chirp mass.

 Any assumption on the remnant is seen to constrain the EoS ensemble at all densities.
 In particular, as these hypotheses involve the properties of stars at larger central densities than those reached in two-solar-mass NSs, they can affect the EoS in the high-density region that is otherwise only constrained by the theoretical pQCD limit.
 The upper panels of Fig.~\ref{fig:different_GW170817_implementations} demonstrate that both hypotheses effectively exclude EoSs that remain very stiff (i.e.\ those which have larger values of $\gamma \equiv {\rm d}(\ln~p)/ {\rm d}(\ln~\epsilon)$) all the way to energy densities of order $\epsilon \lesssim 10^{3}$ MeV/fm$^3$, and impact densities higher than those affected by the $\tilde{\Lambda}$ constraint alone.
 This can be understood by noting that the EoSs populating the upper boundary of our EoS band support very massive rigidly rotating stars, for which the rest mass of the GW170817 remnant does not exceed $\mTOVo$ or $\mSuprao$.